canonical/snapd/docs/frameworks.md

     apps: hello-world

-A convenience afforded to frameworks is that commands don't require that the package name be prepended.
+A convenience afforded to frameworks is that commands don't require that the package name be appended.
 Eg, using the above `package.yaml`, either of these may be used:

-    $ foo.baz --version
-    1.1.235

     $ baz --version
     1.1.235